U.S. Route 218: Iowa

 US 218 begins in downtown Keokuk at an intersection with US 136 and US 61 Business (US 61 Bus.) at Main and 7th streets.
 The highway heads north along Main Street with US 61 Bus.
 As they exit Keokuk, the business route ends at an intersection with the mainline US 61, which bypasses the city.
 US 218 and US 61 head north concurrently for a few miles before US 218 exits to the northwest; US 61 follows the Mississippi River north towards Fort Madison.
 US 218 travels northwesterly for almost 10 mi along a two-lane road.
 As it approaches Donnellson, it meets up with and joins Iowa Highway 27 (Iowa 27), the Avenue of the Saints.

 The two highways head north on a four-lane expressway.
 In Donnellson, they meet Iowa 2 at a diamond interchange.
 Further north, and east of Houghton, they intersect Iowa 16 at an at-grade intersection.
 Prior to crossing the Skunk River, the roadway angles to the northeast and a freeway bypass of Mount Pleasant begins.
 From the east, the highways are joined by US 34 and Iowa 163.
 The four highways loop around the city's eastern side and begin traversing the northern side when US 34 and Iowa 163 split away to continue bypassing Mount Pleasant; US 218 and Iowa 27 continue north.

+From Mount Pleasant it continues to the Iowa City area, which it bypasses to the south and west.
+The US 218/IA27 concurrency intersects with I-80, and continues north with I-380 towards Cedar Rapids.
+There US 218 diverges from IA 27 and joins the US30/US151 bypass of south Cedar Rapids.
+US 151 heads south at Exit 248, and the US 30/218 concurrency continues west for 15 miles, where US 30 continues on as a 4 lane highway and US 218 exits north as a rural 2 lane highway.
+US 218 heads northwest through Vinton, La Porte City, and Washburn before it reaches Waterloo.

+Route 218 remains a 2 lane highway until it becomes a freeway right before US 20 and once again joins I-380 for a couple miles to downtown Waterloo.
+When I-380 ends, US 218 continues through downtown Waterloo and then to Cedar Falls, where it crosses the Cedar River.
+It continues northwest as a 4 lane highway through Waverly, Charles City, and Osage until the Minnesota state line.